How to Create a B2B Video Marketing Strategy

 online video view stats 2018 by country

-Companies that market directly to consumers have quickly figured out that they have to reach their audience through video.
+Companies that market directly to consumers have quickly figured out that they must reach their audience through video.
 So, why are B2B marketers lagging behind?

-One obvious answer is that traditionally, B2B marketers are, well, traditional.
-This is not to say that B2B marketing doesn’t exist but that despite its massive potential it’s still being used mostly to illustrate the complexities of the product in an easy to digest way: the classic “product demo” video.
+One obvious answer is that B2B marketers are traditional.
+This is not to say that B2B marketing doesn’t exist, but despite its massive potential, it’s still being used mostly to illustrate the complexities of the product in an easy-to-digest way: the classic “product demo” video.
 Don’t get me wrong, The product demo is important, and videos like these can serve a purpose and a necessity as part of a B2B video marketing strategy, but isn’t it time for B2B marketers to think outside the demo video player box?

 About Video Marketing

-For most traditionalists, video doesn’t work for for B2B marketing for two reasons.
-First, decision-makers are still viewed as button down executives that don’t necessarily consume video content and definitely don’t engage with it.
-Whitepapers are the holy grail of content marketing for these marketeers.
-However, 2019 decision makers are no different than you or I or anyone else.
-I mean, if you could get all the great info and insights of a whitepaper in a consumable video wouldn’t you rather do that?
+For most traditionalists, video doesn’t work for B2B marketing for two reasons.
+First, decision-makers are still viewed as button-down executives who don’t necessarily consume video content and definitely don’t engage with it.
+Whitepapers are the holy grail of content marketing for these marketers.
+However, 2019 decision makers are no different from you, me, or anyone else.
+I mean, if you could get all the great info and insights of a whitepaper in a consumable video, wouldn’t you rather do that?

 The second caveat to B2B video marketing is ROI.
 “Video just doesn’t convert”, they’ll say.
 However, video works.
 Let’s let the statistics speak for themselves.

-Companies that use video in their marketing grow 49% faster than those who don’t.
-Video content in your marketing pages gets you higher search rankings, more engagement, and more conversions.
+Companies that use video in their marketing grow 49% faster than those that don’t.
+Video content in your marketing pages increases your search rankings, engagement, and conversions.
 A whopping 90% of eCommerce shoppers say videos help them make purchasing decisions.

 Just because someone has attained decision-maker status in their organization doesn’t make them suddenly immune to video’s pull.
-Up in the C-suite, 54% of executives are sharing video content with their colleagues.
-And, last but not least, 73% of B2B marketers say video positively impacts their ROI.
+In the C-suite, 54% of executives share video content with their colleagues.
+Last but not least, 73% of B2B marketers say video positively impacts their ROI.
 Video works and is reaching them, too.

 73% of b2b marketers like video content